Michigan Murders: Witness testimony

 Formal witness testimony began on July 20.
-The first two witnesses to testify were Beineman's two roommates; each of whom discussed Beineman's character, and her movements on the day of her disappearance.
-These two witnesses were followed by the individual who had found her body on July 26, and the medical examiner called to the crime scene, Dr. Craig Barlow.
+The first two witnesses to testify were Beineman's two roommates, each of whom discussed Beineman's character and her movements on the day of her disappearance.
+These two witnesses were followed on July 26 by the individual who had found Beineman's body, and by the medical examiner called to the crime scene, Dr. Craig Barlow.
 Barlow testified that although Beineman had been deceased for almost seventy-two hours, her body had only lain in the location where she was found for twenty-four hours before discovery.

 The following day, Washtenaw County Sheriff Douglas Harvey testified as to the discovery of Beineman's body, her subsequent autopsy, and his obtaining an updated composite drawing of the suspect from Joan Goshe and her assistant, Patricia Spaulding.
 Both women had agreed this composite drawing was accurate, and only disagreed as to the structure of the suspect's chin.
-Furthermore, Goshe also testified to having identified a photograph shown to her of Collins as being the man she had seen with Beineman prior to his arrest.
+Furthermore, Goshe also testified to having identified, prior to his arrest, a photograph shown to her of Collins as being the man she had seen with Beineman.

-To expand on their allegations that certain defense witnesses had been subjected to police harassment, and that eyewitness accounts had been flawed, defense attorney Joseph Louisell subjected Sheriff Harvey to a 45-minute cross-examination as to his contact with the two eyewitnesses prior to completion of this composite drawing.
+To expand on their allegations that certain defense witnesses had been subjected to police harassment and that eyewitness accounts had been flawed, defense attorney Joseph Louisell subjected Sheriff Harvey to a 45-minute cross-examination as to his contact with the two eyewitnesses prior to completion of this composite drawing.
 In this cross-examination, Sheriff Harvey admitted to having driven Mrs. Goshe and her assistant to East Lansing to view the updated composite drawing of the suspect in Beineman's murder, and that he had shown photographs of various suspects, including Collins, to Goshe prior to her formally identifying Collins in a lineup.